 Its health care unit has logged increasingly higher year-over-year sales volumes, helped by acquisitions.
 Among them, Kimberly-Clark took over Baylis Medical's pain management business, which focuses on chronic spinal pain, and I-Flow, a developer and marketer of drug-delivery systems for post-surgical pain relief and surgical site care.
 To get better shareholder returns, in 2014 Kimberly-Clark spun off its health care business into a standalone company known as Halyard Health.
 To offset $85 million in overhead costs associated with the pending spinoff, the company announced plans to eliminate up to 1,300 jobs by the end of 2015, in an effort to save $120 million to $140 million by the end of 2017.

-In 2013 the company spent $360 million on research and development directed toward new or improved personal care, tissue, wiping, safety and health care products and nonwoven materials.
+In 2014 Kimberly-Clark spent $370 million on research and development directed toward new or improved personal care, tissue, wiping, safety and health care products and nonwoven materials.